WEkigai/Precius/README.md

 ## What is Precision Cooking and why is it important
 Cooking is a physical and chemical change we impart on food to make it tastier, more nutritious or convenient.
 As with many chemical reactions, the way the food cooks depends on its temperature and time.
 Traditional cooking methods like stovetops can not control the temperature of the food directly, but rely on the user to control the power.
 This is error prone, inconsistent and makes hard to learn cooking.
 Precision cooking is a way to cook food by controlling the temperature and time instead of power of the heat source.
-Sous vide is possibly the well known way to do it, but the same principle can be used for a much wider variety of cooking methods like deep frying, pan frying, sauteeing, searing just to name a few.
+Sous vide is possibly the well known way to do it, but the same principle can be used for a much wider variety of cooking methods like deep frying, pan frying, sauteeing, searing, air roasting, just to name a few.
 With precision cooking, the recipes are easier to cook with, consistent across kithens and climates.

 ## Vision and Guiding Principles